Styler: learning formatting conventions to repair Checkstyle violations: Discussion

-\section{\changedText{Discussion}}
+\section{Discussion}

+We discuss, in this section, machine learning versus rule-based approaches, as well as the threats to the validity of our study.

-\subsection{\changedText{Machine learning versus rule-based approaches}}
+\subsection{Machine learning versus rule-based approaches}

-\changedText{\Styler employs a machine-learning-based approach for repairing formatting convention violations.
+\Styler employs a machine-learning-based approach for repairing formatting convention violations.
 An alternative approach would be a rule-based one.
-For instance, there would be one transformation to be applied in the code per Checkstyle rule.
-As said, this approach requires the engineering of a transformation for every single linter rule, which is time-consuming.
-While this is costly, this might be even impractical for highly configurable linters such as Checkstyle: the rule-based repair system would need to have different transformations for the same linter rule due to the configurable properties.} \changedText{On the contrary, a machine learning approach does not require costly human engineering.
+In such a case, there would be at least one transformation to be applied in the code per format checker rule.
+However, the engineering of a transformation for every single linter rule is time-consuming.
+While this is costly, this might be even impractical for highly configurable linters such as Checkstyle, because the rule-based repair system would need to have different transformations for the same linter rule due to the configurable properties.
+On the contrary, a machine learning approach does not require costly human engineering.
 It is able to infer transformations for a diverse set of linter rules.
-Our experiments have validated this property in the context of formatting errors raised by Checkstyle.}
+Our experiments have validated this property in the context of formatting violations raised by Checkstyle.
+However, since our approach is far from being perfect and does not work well for certain rules, one avenue for future research is the development of a rule-based system for simple, non-highly configurable rules, to be complementary to \Styler.

-\subsection{Threats to Validity}
+\subsection{Threats to validity}

-\changedText{\Styler generates training data for repairing errors based on the Checkstyle configuration file contained in a given project.
-This means that \Styler assumes that all formatting rules contained in the Checkstyle configuration file are valid.
+\Styler generates training data for learning how to repair violations based on the Checkstyle ruleset file contained in a given project.
+This means that \Styler assumes that all formatting rules contained in such a file are valid.
 In practice, however, developers might ignore the violations of certain rules.
-Our experiment does not take this scenario into account, thus we do not claim that 100\% of the fixes produced by \Styler are necessarily relevant for developers.}
+Our experiment does not take this scenario into account, thus we do not claim that all the fixes produced by \Styler are necessarily relevant for developers.

-The real error dataset contains Checkstyle errors mined from GitHub repositories.
+The real violation dataset contains Checkstyle violations mined from GitHub repositories.
 It is to be noted that it does not cover all existing Checkstyle formatting rules.
-It is worth to mention that we are still collecting real errors, and those can potentially cover new rules.
-Moreover, the dataset might not be representative of the real distribution of the 19 rules in the real world.
+Moreover, the dataset might not be representative of the real distribution of the 25 rules in the real world.
 Consequently, future research is needed to strengthen the validity of our study.